FAQs

 • Accepted payment methods include:

-• Credit Cards & Debit Cards: American Express, Discover, MasterCard, Visa
+• Credit Cards & Debit Cards

 • Mailed Payments: Check, Money Order, Cash

--Bank Payment: Checking Account or Saving Account
+• Bank Payment: Checking Account or Saving Account

 • To enroll and reserve your place in the program, admitted students will be required to pay a nonrefundable $1500 deposit.
 Students may also be asked to pay their full tuition balance depending on the enrollment and program start dates.
 For those preferring to pay in installments, an invoice for the remaining balance of the tuition will be sent within two weeks of the deposit submission.
 Tuition may be paid via credit card or ACH payment by the invoice due date.
 Families may access their accounts and submit as many payments as necessary until the invoice is paid in full.
 All payments must be received by the due date indicated on the invoice: 30 days before the start of the term.
 If the deposit is not received by the designated date on your acceptance letter, the offer of admission may be revoked or your application may move to the waitlist and only if a space becomes available in the next review, will an offer be extended.

 • Deposits for Summer Institute are non-refundable.
 To withdraw from the program for any reason prior to the start of the term, the student must notify the Admissions Office in writing via email and depending on the date of withdrawal, a portion of the tuition and fees previously paid may be refunded.
 No refunds will be given for early departures from a program, once it is underway, whether voluntary or otherwise.
-Payments cannot be deferred to future years.

 Date of receipt of written cancellation notification: Before March 15